nodejs/node/BUILDING.md

 The above command executes tests for the `child-process` subsystem and outputs the resulting coverage report.

-Alternatively, for the JavaScript test suite, you can use the `CI_JS_SUITES` variable to run tests in isolation, outputting reports:
+Alternatively, you can run `make coverage-run-js`, to execute JavaScript tests independently of the C++ test suite:

 ```text
 $ CI_JS_SUITES=fs CI_NATIVE_SUITES= make coverage-run-js